Table of Contents

 Intergalactic diffuse emission

-Integrated starlight: the integrated contribution from faint stars in the Milky Way is an important component for near- to mid-infrared wavelengths, but has a negligible contribution for longer wavelengths, e.g. those of PACS and SPIRE.
+Integrated starlight: the integrated contribution from faint stars in the Milky Way is an important component for near- to mid-infrared wavelengths, but has a negligible contribution for longer wavelengths, e.g. those of PACS and SPIRE, as even the coolest stars are far from the black body peak, even at the shortest PACS wavelengths.

 While the zodiacal light emission is a major contributor to the sky brightness in the MIR range, it is less important for the FIR and sub-mm wavelengths.
-Moreover, this emission is quite smooth, lacking fluctuations at arcmin scale (angular resolution of the ISOPHOT instrument on board ISO).
+Moreover, this emission is quite smooth, lacking fluctuations on arcmin scales (the angular resolution of the ISOPHOT instrument on board ISO).
 Smaller scale fluctuations, in principle, are likely to exist, but the presence of such structures have not been yet confirmed by the recent observations of the Spitzer Space Telescope.

-Confusion noise due to the integrated FIR-sub-mm emission from faint asteroids individually below the detection limit has been investigated by Kiss et al. (2006) (see [RD5] and references therein).
+Confusion noise due to the integrated FIR-sub-mm emission from faint asteroids, individually below the detection limit, has been investigated by Kiss et al. (2006) (see [RD5] and references therein).
 It has been found that the distribution of asteroids concentrates towards the local anti-solar direction, with a corresponding peak of the confusion noise in the anti-solar point, and an extended cloud is present around the maximum.
 Seasonal variations are also detected.
-The confusion noise induced by the cloud of asteroids would only be not negligible in the area around the anti-solar direction, but this area of the sky is closed to Herschel anyway due to the satellite's Sun constraint (see Section 2.3, “Sky visibility”), so the asteroid cloud component is not considered in the HCNE.
+The confusion noise induced by the cloud of asteroids would only be not negligible in the area around the anti-solar direction, but this area of the sky is closed to Herschel anyway due to the satellite's Sun constraint (see Section 2.3), so the asteroid cloud component is not considered in the HCNE.

 Figure 4.2.
-Brightness of the night sky, excluding contribution of the extragalactic background (from [RD5], adapted from Leinert et al. 1998, A&A, 127, 1).
-The spectral range covered by the PACS and SPIRE instruments of the Herschel Space Observatory are indicated.
+The brightness of the night sky, excluding the contribution of the extragalactic background (from [RD5], adapted from Leinert et al. 1998, A&A, 127, 1).
+The spectral ranges covered by the PACS and SPIRE instruments of the Herschel Space Observatory are indicated.
 Atmospheric contributors, affecting ground-based observation in the optical and NIR, have been also displayed.
+In the absence of confusion, the far infrared sky is darkest around 350 microns where zodiacal light, CMB and cirrus are all close to their minimum values.

 The main characteristic of the cirrus emission is its spatial structure at a specific wavelength.
 This is usually described by the spectral index, α,of the power spectrum of the image, averaged over annuli ([RD7]).
 With this parameter the power spectrum is P=Po(f / fo)α, where P is the power at the spatial frequency f and Po is the power at the spatial frequency fo.
 Due to this parameterisation the structure of cirrus is equivalent to that of a fractal.